yaler/Yaler/README.txt

-Yaler - access small devices from the Web
+Yaler - a simple, open and scalable relay infrastructure

-Copyright (c) 2010, Oberon microsystems AG, Switzerland.
+Copyright (c) 2011, Yaler Gmbh, Switzerland.
 All rights reserved.

-Yaler is a simple, open and scalable relay infrastructure for the Web of Things.
+The Yaler relay infrastructure enables secure Web access to embedded systems behind a firewall, a NAT or a mobile network gateway.
+All you need on your device is a TCP socket.
+A simple HTTP handshake makes your Web service running on the device accessible from any Web browser, cURL or other HTTP client, allowing you to remotely monitor and control your device.

 To build and run the project, first make sure that you have JDK6 installed and